mikealmacera/mikealmacera.github.io/_pages/mod.md

 Past Work
 =====
 In the past I have moderated for other content creators, friends, and companies.
-Examples including Roblox game development groups, YouTubers, cybersecurity companies, and communities for academic/educational resources.
+Examples include Roblox game development groups, YouTubers, cybersecurity companies, and communities for academic/educational resources.

 Discord
 =====